mkudija/mkudija.github.io/reading-notes/_md/2022-01-05-The Ethics of Money Production.md

 ### Bitcoin
 - his objections to bitcoin
 	- A money commodity "must be desired for its nonmonetary services (for its own sake)" -> see notes below
+	- could not survive in a free market (55)
 	- Do contracts/other attributes of the blockchain give bitcoin intrinsic (though not physical) value?
-	- could not survive in a free market (55)
+	- Perhaps Bitcoin is not "perfect" in his definition of money, but it is much better than the prevalent alternative (fiat paper money), and it may prevent us slipping back to a world of barter or only Gold coins?
 </details>

 # Notes